MOST TEACHERS WERE probably too busy working with kids to notice. But in 2014 we were declared “Public Enemy #1.”

 Bruni reminded readers that Klein “oversaw the largest public school system in the country and did so for longer than any other New York schools chief in half a century.”
 “That gives him a vantage point on public education that would be foolish to ignore,” Bruni insisted.
 Or to put it plainly, anyone interested in education should jump in a car and drive at breakneck speed to the book store and pick up a copy of Lessons of Hope: How to Fix Our Schools.

-Then again: maybe the potential reader should tap the brakes once or twice.
-Klein devoted eight years to fixing the New York schools and then he decided he’d had enough.
+THEN AGAIN: maybe the potential reader should tap the brakes once or twice.
+Klein devoted eight years to fixing the New York schools and then he decided he’d was finished.
 (Most of his life he has been a corporate lawyer.)
 Plus, Campbell Brown said the New York City Schools still sucked, despite all his efforts!
 So, if you’ve taught nine years, or fifteen, or thirty-one, you can offer valuable insights because you have “a vantage point on public education that would be foolish to ignore.”

 Of course, Bruni never bothered to ask veteran teachers what they thought about pretty much anything.